near/docs/docs/6.integrator/faq.md

 ### Is there a minimum account balance? {#is-there-a-minimum-account-balance}

-To limit on-chain "dust", accounts (and contracts) are charged rent for storing data on the chain.
-This means that if the balance of the account goes below some `threshold * rent_on_block` then account can be removed by anyone.
-Also any user can remove their own account and transfer left over balance to another (beneficiary) account.
+To limit on-chain "dust", accounts (and contracts) are charged a refundable deposit for storing data on the chain.
+This means that if the balance of the account does not have enough balance to cover an increased deposit for additional storage of data, storing additional data will fail.
+Also, any user can remove their own account and transfer left over balance to another (beneficiary) account.

-There will be a restoration mechanism for accounts removed (or slept) in this way implemented in the future.

 ### How many keys are used? {#how-many-keys-are-used}